driverdan/js-twitpic/README.md

 The TwitPic object provides full access to the read-only part of the TwitPic API.
 If you need write access to the API, you may want to check out the [TwitPic API for PHP](http://github.com/meltingice/TwitPic-API-for-PHP) or [TwitPic API for Ruby](http://github.com/meltingice/TwitPic-API-for-Ruby) projects.

 This library is no longer dependent on jQuery, and is now written in Coffeescript.
-The minified compiled JS output is only 3KB :)

 ## NodeJS